 I’ll admit it.
 I went through obsessive periods of reading when I was a teenager.
 I had my Montgomery phase, my Christie phase, my Austen phase, my Heyer phase, etc. But they all overlapped one another, and any period where I focused primarily on one author only lasted a couple months at most.
+Long-term obsession was never my forte.

 I also never decorated my room with literary paraphernalia.
 But then, I wasn’t much for decorating anyway.